Wluper/matilda/README.md

 a recommender for the label (see below for details on API requirement).
 You can see examples of all label types in `server/annotator_config.py`.

+### LIDA Interannotator Tool

+All configuration changes that you would like to add to the Interannotator tool can be done in `server/interannotator_config.py`.

+It currently allows you to modify the following:

+1. How to treat disagreements etc.

+2. How to calculate scores.

 ## Adding ML Models As Recommenders